WUNDERY/wundery-designer/README.md

 * `{{ store.shipping_methods }}`
 * `{{ store.logo }}`

-Download our Demo Theme Speedy, to checkout all available functions.

 #### Tags

 * `{{ setting "background_color", "#ffffff" }}` - Returns the value of a setting `background_color` of the current design.
 You should also set a default value in case the setting is not defined or available.